Log Burner Installation Cost

 If your home has no chimney, a twin wall flue needs to be installed through a wall and will run outside the property to the roof.
 (Again, this will create dust and debris.)
 You have to inform Building Control before installation.

-To apply for building control, you can fill out an application on the Planning Portal and can download the correct approved document (Part J) here.
+To apply for building control, you can fill out an application on the Planning Portal and download the correct approved document (Part J) here.

 When placing your wood-burning stove, you have to keep in mind the distance of combustible materials.
 Most models have a guide in the instruction manual of how far away it needs to be from walls and other surfaces.
 A hearth will need to be installed to the floor if the stove is not being placed inside an existing fireplace recess.